cdarling141/csdQRCode/README.md

 The high level solution architecture includes:
 #### * csdQRCode Function: Generate a QRCode based on parameters passed in.
 #### * covidtoken: Validate a QRCode based lookup and return a pass/fail based on function logic
+#### * adaptive card template for displaying the QRCode during chat
+#### * example action statements and including the adaptive card in your Healthbot scenario

 <center><img src="images//azure-api-fhir-paas.png" width="850"></center>

 # Prerequisites
 Azure Subscription is required to use these functions as written.
-These are implemented in .NET Core so you can take the core logic and expose these functions within your own hosting environment
+These are implemented in .NET Core so you can take the core logic and expose these functions within your own hosting environment.
+The adaptive card and action statements are used within the Healthbot Service.

 # Contents